© 2023 University of Michigan-Flint

 Curious about CIT?
 Fill out the form below to receive program information, financial aid tips, and more.

-College of Innovation & Technology
+The College of Innovation & Technology

 This is your story.
 Own it.

-This story happens at the College of Innovation and Technology (CIT), where hardworking undergraduate students are surrounded by tech and determination.
+These are the kinds of stories that happen every day at the College of Innovation and Technology (CIT), where hardworking undergraduate students are surrounded by tech and determination.
 Where commitment sparks amazing transformation.

 New Student Scholarships